Oppfields/GIGABYTE-Z590-AORUS-PRO-AX-HACKINTOSH-OPENCORE-iGPU-with-dGPU-UHD630-RX580/README.md

 Opencore Hackintosh settings for Gigabyte Z590 AORUS PRO AX (rev. 1.0)

-10/09/22 – WIP the build boots into the macOS installer but fails 15 mins into the process.
-This document will track the build process and document changes.
-The target OS is macOS Big Sur.
+220912-1153 – Booting into install, 2nd phase running.

-Note: this build follows [dhckdgjs](https://github.com/dhckdgjs/GIGABYTE-Z590-VISION-G-HACKINTOSH-OPENCORE-iGPU-with-dGPU-UHD630-RX580/blob/main/README.md) Z590 guide but is specifically focused on the GIGABYTE Z590 AORUS PRO AX motherboard.
-The build has been tested using Windows 10 and boots correctly.
+Note: this build follows [UtterDisbelief's 20th - Z590 ITX, i5 Comet Lake Build](https://www.tonymacx86.com/threads/utterdisbelief-20-itx-gigabyte-z590i-i5-10600k-32gb-rx560.321503/) Z590 guide but is specifically focused on the GIGABYTE Z590 AORUS PRO AX motherboard.
+The build has been tested using Windows 10 and boots correctly with macOS Big Sur the target OS.

 ## Components